airportyh/fun-lang/README.md

 ## Todo (Time Travel Debugger)

+* don't pause after calling a built-in function
+* syntax - allow multiple line list and dictionary literals
+* allow jumping to a particular line (ala breakpoints)
+* allow jumping to the end of the program
+* add break statement syntax
+* have run.js also generate the intermediate files for ease of debugging
+* clean up heap variables that were allocated local to a function call
+* add assertions
+* thing about immutable data in the language
 * maybe table display for the stack frame too
 * make more test programs to test how well debugger works
 * highlight the current line